atlassian-archive/dataschool/dataschool/_chapters/data-governance/why-is-data-governance-important.md

 title: Why is Data Governance Important?
 meta_title: Why is Data Governance Important to your Company
 description: Data grows in complexity within organizations.
-Data governance allows you to manage that complexity.
+Data governance allows you to manage that complexity as you company scales.
 number: 10
 authors:
 - _people/rohan-joseph.md